How to proceed

-In the case of adaptations or montages of existing lyrics, the intended amendments must be presented to the author by means of an annex to the application for an authorisation so that the exact range of application can be determined.
+In the case of adaptations or montages of existing lyrics, the intended amendments must be presented to the Natural person creating a work by means of an annex to the application for an authorisation so that the exact range of application can be determined.

 It is possible that the procedure to obtain an authorisation may take a while; it is therefore recommended that the application for authorisation is filed three to six months before rehearsals begin.
 The authorisation is granted for a minimum number of performances within a specific timeframe and a specific territory.
 Performances outside the scope of an authorisation require a new authorisation.

-Once the author has granted usage permission, SSA creates a contractual draft stipulating the conditions of the authorisation:
+Once the Natural person creating a work has granted usage permission, SSA creates a contractual draft stipulating the conditions of the authorisation: